silentorb/marloth-story/books/fairytale/part3.md

 the children.
 But this time he had a much larger scheme; he wanted to destroy the world.
 But a noble toymaker appeared on the scene and rallied the remaining children to fight the crazed undead hunter.
-After an epic battle, Tralvorkemen was slain once and for all and the world was saved.
+After an epic battle, Tralvorkemen was slain through that the world was saved.

 When it was over there was little else anyone could talk about but the